gerekper/ganjaking/wp-content/plugins/permalink-manager-pro/README.txt

 8. Permalink Manager settings.

 == Changelog ==

+= 2.2.19.3 (August 11, 2022) =
+* Dev - New filter added - 'permalink_manager_pre_sanitize_title'
+* Fix - The old slugs are saved in the '_wp_old_slug' meta key even if the native slugs are changed in the URI Editor in the Gutenberg mode.
+* Fix - Extra security check in the "Debug" section to prevent unauthorized users (CSRF) from removing the plugin's data.

 = 2.2.19.2 (July 8, 2022) =
 * Fix - JS conflict fixed ("Cannot read properties of null (reading 'isSavingMetaBoxes')")